Jenessa’s Cadillac Margarita

 Make a Party Pitcher of Margaritas

-The only thing better than serving up margaritas to your friends is serving up pitchers of margaritas next to platters of mexican food!
-The recipe as written makes a single serving, but it easily sizes up to make a party pitcher.
+The only thing better than serving up margaritas to your friends is serving up pitchers of margaritas next to platters of Mexican food!
+The recipe as written makes a single serving, but it easily sizes up to make a margarita party pitcher.

 • Combine the fruit juice and liquors in advance to make a margarita concentrate, and chill in the fridge until needed.
 Since it’s chilled in the fridge instead of being shaken over ice, this concentrate is going to be stronger.